Offshore Trust

 The court held the debtor in contempt of court.
 The court found that despite the refusal by the offshore trustee, the debtor still had the ability to access the funds as the sole member of the LLC.
 The court considered other evidence of the debtor’s motives to shield the money and his previous access to the offshore trust assets.

 This case described above did not involve an ordinary creditor.
-Fannie Mae has more resources and collection remedies than typical judgment creditors.
+Fannie Mae has more resources than typical judgment creditors.
 Many other court decisions finding debtors in contempt for their offshore trust planning involved federal agencies with even more time and legal resources.
-Private creditors, even larger private corporations, are more amenable to settling collections against debtors with complicated and effective asset protection plans.
-No asset protection plan can deter a highly motivated creditor with unlimited money and patience, but a well-designed offshore trust usually gives the debtor a favorable settlement.
+Private creditors, even larger private corporations, are more amendable to settle collections against debtors with complicated and effective asset protection plans.
+There is no asset protection plan that can deter a highly motivated creditor with unlimited money and patience, but a well-designed offshore trust often gives the debtor a favorable settlement.

 Offshore Trust Taxation